Provider Manual | Section 9

 - A member of the public at large.

 Quality Improvement Projects

 Even when QIPs focus on member activities, they cannot succeed without our provider network participation, so HPSM always appreciates provider input and feedback on the PIPs and QIPs.
-All projects are presented at the Quality Improvement Committee meetings, as well, to ensure that the tools and interventions planned appear feasible and useful from a provider perspective.
+All projects are presented at the Quality Improvement and Health Equity Committee meetings, as well, to ensure that the tools and interventions planned appear feasible and useful from a provider perspective.

 The QI Department works on a variety of topics including but not limited to the following: